IEEE Vehicular Technology Society History

 At the end of World War II, the then Institute of Radio Engineers (IRE) was seeing an explosion of technology in the form of radio, radar, television and more.
 Members were being encouraged by IRE to form professional groups around each of these various technologies.

 One such group formed in Detroit in 1949, the Professional Group on Vehicular Communications (PGVC), headed by James Evans of the Michigan State Police.
 All of the original members were involved with 2-way radio, or what is termed Land Mobile Radio Services.
 One of the members was from the Chrysler Corporation and involved with radio installed in vehicles.
 Thus, the term "vehicular" was included in the group's name.

 In 1963, the IRE and the AIEE merged to become the IEEE.
-The PGVC then became the Vehicular Technology Society (VTS).
+The PGVC then went through a series of name changes before becoming the IEEE Vehicular Technology Society (VTS) in 1978.